 22 members have been elected during the business meeting at the IUGG meeting in Montreal, Canada.
-Four of them are elected as officiers representing the IHFC Bureau.
+In addition to the Past-Chair, four of them are elected as officiers representing the IHFC Bureau.

 University of Copenhagen

 Department of Geosciences and Natural Resource Management, email@example.com